-16.8.2 Jobs: Interactive and Batch Mode
+16.11 Jobs: Interactive and Batch

 - Up to this point, you have been in login mode.
-You can look around in the directories and create small files, edit a script etc. In login mode you are not using any of your monthly research allocation hours. - If you try to do a task on the login node that takes too many resources (e.g., run neuroimage processing or build a large singularity container), the task will be killed before it completes.
-Instead, you have to run such a task as a job.
-All jobs use your allocation hours and are tracked using the PBS job submission system: - Interactive A job can be submitted to use interactive time (e.g., any of the Interactive apps like a Desktop, Jupyter notebooks or R-studio available from OOD).
+You can look around in the directories and create, uppload and download small files, edit a script etc. In login mode you are not using any of your monthly research allocation hours. - If you try to do a task on the login node that takes too many resources (e.g., run neuroimaging tools, build a Singularity container, archive a big directory etc.), the task will be killed before it completes. - Instead, you have to run such a task as a job.
+All jobs use your allocation hours and are tracked using the SLURM job submission system: - Interactive A job can be submitted to use interactive time (e.g., any of the Interactive apps like a Desktop, Jupyter notebooks or R-studio available from OOD).
 You can even have interactive time at the terminal, which we explore below. - Batch A job can also be submitted to run in batch mode.
-A batch job is one where you submit a script to be run, and the cluster runs the job when the computing resources are available.
-We'll explore this too. - Back on the OOD dashboard, click Jobs Active Jobs.
+A batch job is one in which you submit a script to be run, and the cluster runs the job when the computing resources are available.
+We'll explore this too.
+Batch jobs on the University of Arizona HPC use a system called SLURM. - Back on the OOD dashboard, click Jobs Active Jobs.
 It is probably not very interesting right now.
-You don't have any jobs running on el gato or Ocelote. - Check out Running out of time to get a better sense of why you need to care about creating jobs.
-The example focuses on building and running singularity containers.
+You don't have any jobs running on ocelote, elgato, or puma. - Check out Running out of time to get a better sense of why you need to care about creating jobs.
+The example focuses on building and running Singularity containers.

-Running your First Job
+16.11.1 Running your First SLURM batch Job

-Let's run a very small job so you can get a sense of how it works.
+Run a very small job so you can get a sense of how it works.